 In a typical shareholder agreement there are about four or five clauses that affect the business relationship between the shareholders.
 These include:

 - Inactive Participation

 The rest of the clauses are mere legal formalities and have little to no effect on the business values to the shareholders.

 This article is identifying issues related to the initial and ongoing capitalization of the company.
-So I’m not going to get involved in the other topics as they are for other articles in the future.
+Other topics are for other articles in the future.

 - Sale of stock to an independent third party, e.g. non family members, no business colleagues; sale may occur with existing vendors, industry associates etc.

 - Sale of another class of stock (typically nonvoting) to any third party